How to Choose The Right Green Bank in Australia

 Here are some sources of information you could rely on:

-A bank that is assessed by third parties and found to tick a lot of the boxes when it comes to its environmental, social and ethical performance are banks worth paying attention to.
+A bank that is assessed by third parties and found to tick a lot of the boxes when it comes to its environmental, social and ethical performance is a bank worth paying attention to.

-Does it sound like too much to go through each of these third party assessment sites?
+Does it sound like too much to go through each of these assessment sites?

 Well, of course I have gone through these myself.
 The spreadsheet I mentioned before also notes which institutions have received awards or have been assessed by these third-party organisations.
 Here’s the access one last time if you want to grab that list.
 No strings attached I promise – just thought I would make it available to others: